 The concept of earliest delivery at the Physical Layer is illustrated in Figure C.3 below.
 The data contained in this FEC Frame will be emitted from the ATSC 3.0 Transmitter after this Earliest Time.
 As shown, this description is inclusive of all processes comprised in the generation of the transmitted FEC Frame.
 If the FEC Frame were being discussed in the context of the Sync and Delivery [4] the Physical Layer FEC Frame contains data that is a Data Delivery Event at the receiver.

-Latest Time at the Physical Layer is illustrated in Figure C.3 below.
+Latest Time at the Physical Layer is illustrated in Figure 10.7 below.
 Conceptually, this is constructed and constrained in a manner similar to Earliest Time above.
 The data contained in this FEC Frame will be emitted from the ATSC 3.0 Transmitter before this Latest Time.

 Figure C.3 Illustration of Earliest and Latest Times with a block interleaver.